profemzy/ai-lab/docs/quick_demo.md

 ## Introduction

 AI Labs is a local LLM inference server that:
-- Exposes OpenAI-compatible endpoints (chat completions, embeddings, similarities) for easy integration.
+- Exposes OpenAI-compatible endpoints (chat completions, embeddings, similarities, TTS) for easy integration.
 - Ships with a polished CLI and interactive chat UI for rapid experimentation.
+- Includes high-quality text-to-speech using suno/bark for audio generation.
 - Adds a simple finance RAG over `data/all_transactions.csv` for instant, exact answers to transaction queries.

 Stack choices and why